fniessink/toisto/docs/software.md

 Toisto uses the concepts to generate quizzes.
 Currently, the following types of quizzes are generated:

-1. Quizzes to translate a concept from the target language to the source language.
+1. Translate a concept from the target language to the source language.
-2. Quizzes to listen to a concept in the target language and then type in what was said.
+2. Listen to a concept in the target language and then type in what was said.
-3. Quizzes to translate a concept from the source language to the target language.
+3. Translate a concept from the source language to the target language.
-4. Quizzes to listen to a concept in the target language and then translate what was said in the source language.
+4. Listen to a concept in the target language and then translate what was said in the source language.
-5. Quizzes to singularize a plural concept or pluralize a singular concept.
+5. Singularize a plural concept or pluralize a singular concept.
-6. Quizzes to diminutize a concept.
+6. Diminutize a concept.
-7. Quizzes to change the person of a concept.
+7. Change the person of a concept.
-9. Quizzes to change the gender of a concept.
+9. Change the gender of a concept.
-9. Quizzes to provide the positive, comparative, or superlative degree of comparison, given an adjective in another degree.
+9. Provide the positive, comparative, or superlative degree of comparison, given an adjective in another degree.
-10. Quizzes to change the tense of a concept between infinitive, present tense, and past tense.
+10. Change the tense of a concept between infinitive, present tense, and past tense.
-11. Quizzes to change the sentence form from declarative to interrogative and vice versa.
+11. Change the sentence form from declarative to interrogative and vice versa.
-12. Quizzes to change the polarity from affirmative to negative and vice versa.
+12. Change the polarity from affirmative to negative and vice versa.
-13. Quizzes to change cardinal numbers into ordinal numbers and vice versa.
+13. Change cardinal numbers into ordinal numbers and vice versa.
-14. Quizzes to give the antonym.
+14. Give the antonym.
-15. Quizzes to answer a question.
+15. Answer a question.
-16. Quizzes to abbreviate a concept or give the full-form of the abbreviation.
+16. Abbreviate a concept or give the full-form of the abbreviation.

 Except when asking the user to translate from the source language to the target language, quizzes only use the user's target language.